Candlemas: Germany

 The "farmer's year" began on Candlemas, and from then on, fieldwork or the preparations for it can be resumed depending on the circumstances.
 On Candlemas, the farmer should have had half of the winter food stock for his cattle.
 Depending on the proverb that one can eat by daylight on Candlemas, the time in which people worked with artificial light sources came to an end, as did when the women sat in the spinning room.

-On this day, on the other hand, the "servant's year" ended.
+On this day, the "servant's year" also ended.
 The servants were paid the remainder of their annual wages and could or had to look for a new job or extend their employment with the previous employer for another year, usually with a handshake.
 The custom of giving the servants a pair of shoes at Candlemas as a reward for further work or looking for a job was also widespread.

+Hungary

+In Hungary, a rich array of traditions surround this holiday.
+The feast is called Gyertyaszentelő Boldogasszony day.
+Nowadays the kids often dress up as bears, light candles and eat honey, but the bears' foretelling is still a well-known event.

+Folklore has it that on this day, bears come out of their dens and if they see their shadows (because it's sunny), they get scared of it and go back to sleep, which is thought to mean that it will be cold again.
+If, on the other hand, there is no shadow, they stay outside, knowing that this is the last attempt of winter and that the cold weather will soon ease.
+This is similar to the American Groundhog Day traditions.

+In the Szeged area, it was believed that if the candle did not go out at the time of consecration, there would be a good honey harvest.

+Candles have been placed on doorknobs as good luck charms.
+Also in Göcsej, a piece of a burning candle was placed on the navel of a patient with a bloated stomach and covered with a glass cup, because according to folklore, its extinguishing flame sucked out the disease.

+The women of the village of Hercegszántó used to roll red, white and black yarn together with the candle.
+After the consecration of the candle, necklaces were made from the yarn and worn by the children until the first spring day.
+In the once Hungarian commune Vinga such necklaces were worn until Holy Saturday) when they were burnt.

 Luxembourg

 A descendant of an ancient torchlight procession, the current tradition of Liichtmëssdag in Luxembourg is a holiday centered around children.
 In small groups, they roam the streets in the afternoon or evening of 2 February, holding a lighted lantern or homemade wand, singing traditional songs at each house or store, especially "Léiwer Härgottsblieschen".
 In exchange for the music, they hope to receive a reward in the form of sweets or loose change (formerly bacon, peas, or biscuits).